How to create test fits with HyparSpace

 Make sure you have the Hypar Plug-in for Revit installed.
 Download the installer from here: https://github.com/hypar-io/Hypar-Revit-Installers/releases

-In Revit, with a project open that contains Floor elements, export your model for Hypar with the Open Views to Hypar button on the Hypar toolbar.
-Make sure you have a view open in which the floors are visible.
+In Revit, with a project open that contains Floor elements, export your model for Hypar with one of the Export options in the Hypar toolbar.
+Make sure you have a view open in which the floors are visible if using the Open Views to Hypar method or selected if using Selection to Hypar.

 Save the resulting JSON file somewhere you can find it.